 from.
 There is more information made available than will fit in a four-hour

-camp day -- instructors have the option to pick what topics are best
+camp day -- instructors have the option to pick the topics which are best

 suited for their session.
-Friday must be reserved for the mini-competition.
+Friday must be reserved for the CyberPatriot competition.

 - Monday - Cyber Ethics Module, Windows 10 Module

 - Tuesday - Windows 10 Module, Ubuntu 16

 - Wednesday - Ubuntu 16 Module

 CyberPatriot competition day.
 Teams of students compete against each other on advanced Windows 10 and Ubuntu 16 images.